 One of the blast’s early effects was a massive aurora visible for thousands of kilometres.
 Electrons are light and fly away from the explosion quickly.
 Because a magnetic field affects a travelling electron, these electrons travelled swiftly down the Earth’s magnetic field lines and were released into the upper atmosphere.
 They were halted by the atoms and molecules of Earth’s atmosphere at a height of around 50-100 kilometres.
 The energy of the electrons was absorbed by those atoms and molecules, and they responded by shining, generating an artificial aurora.

 The effects, however, were considerably more than just a light display.
 When the bomb went off, those electrons were accelerated to tremendous speeds.
 They produce a short but highly strong magnetic field when this happens.
-An a force that occurs between electrically charged particles pulse, or EMP, is what this is termed.
+An electromagnetic pulse, or EMP, is what this is termed.
 The pulse was so powerful that it impacted the flow of electricity hundreds of kilometres distant on Earth!
 Hundreds of lamps were blown out in Hawaii, and there were widespread phone disruptions.
 Electrical surges on flights and radio blackouts were among the other impacts.

 Scientists foresaw the EMP, but the Starfish Prime pulse was far greater than projected.
 There was also another consequence that had not been adequately foreseen.
 Many of the electrons from the blast remained in space for months, trapped by Earth’s magnetic field, forming an artificial radiation belt high above our planet’s surface.
 When a high-speed electron collides with a satellite, it can cause a mini-EMP.
 The specifics are complicated, but the end result is that these electrons may zap satellites and cause electrical damage.
 At least six satellites were damaged by the Starfish Prime detonation’s surge of electrons.